ccfelius/mandelbrotset/README.md

 math<br>
 scipy<br>

+You can easily install these packages by using 'pip install name_package' in your anaconda terminal.

 ### Instructions:
 Clone the files and make sure you have all required packages installed.
 Run simulations.py if you want to see the outcomes of simulations for Random Sampling, LHS and Orthogonal sampling.
-<b>Note:</b> It may occur that you have to delete the line 'from mandelbrotset.monte import *' and change it to 'from monte import *'.
+<br><br><b>Note:</b> It may occur that you have to delete the line 'from mandelbrotset.monte import *' and change it to 'from monte import *'.
 However, some IDE'S require 'from monte import *' (e.g. visual studio) and other 'from mandelbrotset.monte import *' (e.g. pycharm).
 In any case, make sure that all files are stated in the same folder.
 This is important as you will need to use functions stated in monte.py.

 ### Explanations per file
 - monte.py <br>